-I wanted to do a little update on weaning and how we got on with BLW – baby-led weaning – this time round, because I realised the only time I mentioned it was right back when we started at around 6.5 months (in my post on everything I’d forgotten about weaning).
+I wanted to do a little update on weaning and how we got on with baby led weaning (BLW) – this time round, because I realised the only time I mentioned weaning or baby led weaning it was right back when we started at around 6.5 months (in my post on everything I’d forgotten about weaning).

 At 16 months, F is well and truly weaned and has been for a long while, in the respect that she eats all the food, but she’s still on the boob constantly, mainly all night *yawn*.

-This time?
+- This time?
 I have absolutely loved it.
-We went with BLW from the start and it has been brilliant, to the point where I’m evangelical about it – especially for second-time mums.
+We went with BLW from the start and it has been brilliant, to the point where I’m evangelical about it –

 We’ve also been trying out a new highchair which has helped – last time we had the IKEA one, and then moved on to this one – but were recently sent the Graco Swivi Booster Seat High Chair, which is a booster seat that sits on top of your existing dining room chairs, which is great if floor space is an issue.